Ada-Developers-Academy/core-cs-fundamentals/lists-and-memory/problem-set-lists-and-memory.md

 Describe the algorithm for Insertion Sort in your own words.
 Make sure to touch on:

-- What makes this algorithm unique?
+- What makes this different from other algorithms we've seen?
 - What is its time and space complexity?
 - What factors contribute to its time complexity?